 Rooted Pine Films–the best Wedding Videography Atlanta has to offer.
 This is what we do best.
+If you’re looking for the cheapest option to just get your wedding on video, we aren’t those guys.
+The wedding films we offer aren’t a commodity, they’re a personal service tailored to your specific needs.
 Rooted Pine Films believes weddings are the single greatest party one will ever throw.
 No other gathering is as elaborate as a wedding and we want everyone to have the opportunity to memorialize their biggest day with a unique film.
 Everybody has a love story to be told, and every love story is different, but we’re tired of seeing the same mediocre films passed along for exorbitant amounts of money.
 We take wedding videography seriously and we specialize in matrimony.
 Allow us to tell your love story, so you can forever relive the greatest party you will every throw.

 WEDDING VIDEOGRAPHY ATLANTA

 ROOTED PINE FILMS

 Austin founded and runs Rooted Pine Films but because of how much we’ve grown over the last year, he doesn’t always play a huge role in your big day.
 He still handles the majority of the communication with our clients and the creative direction with their edits.
 He works closely with our shooters to make sure all of your needs and requests are met.

 In June of 2015, I married the girl of my dreams; and I may be biased, but it was the best celebration ever.
 Being surrounded by my best friends, family, and the woman I love was the greatest feeling, and I wish I could have invited everyone to join in the festivities.
 However, I do have one regret: I wish I’d hired someone to shoot my wedding.
 I was on cloud nine that day and it passed by so quickly I could barely take any of it in.
 Yeah, a picture is worth a thousand words, but video doesn’t have to say anything at all; it naturally tells the story.